petimatematica/GradProjRosen/README.md

 - **ierror (Int64):** The error of linesearch (0 - no error, 1 - step length too small)
 - **evalf (Int64):** Number of function evaluations in the current iteration

-### Function method1 - Gradient Projected Method with monotone Armijo linesearch along feasible directions
+### method1 function - Gradient Projected Method with monotone Armijo linesearch along the feasible directions

 #### Arguments